 A role as data engineer sounds great but there are a lot of new skills and technologies to master and you do not have the time.
-However, you already have more than three years of experience in a job as software engineer or dealing with data in another way that is not Excel.
-We offer you the chance to start as a data engineer at GoDataDriven, kicked off by a month long intensive bootcamp with a lot of 1:1 training with our very own data engineers.
+However, you already have more than two years of experience in a job as a software engineer or dealing with data in another way that is not Excel.
+We offer you the chance to start as a data engineer at GoDataDriven, kicked off by a month-long intensive boot camp with a lot of 1:1 training with our very own data engineers.

 We are looking for senior data scientists who feel at home at the intersection between science, mathematics, machine learning, business, and coaching.
 You have experience in building value from data through ML and software.

-You’re a true content specialist with a proven track record in writing, designing and producing compelling content and events.
+You’re a true leader in marketing with a proven track record in writing, designing and producing compelling content and events.
 You see, hear and feel stories that need to be shared and make it happen.
 You find it hard not to share your excitement about new technology with anyone you meet.